 Two things happen every time I contemplate drinking a beer.
-First, my heart, mind, and taste buds sing out in joyous harmony at the prospect of enjoying a delicious glass of the most tempting foursome in the world: water, barley, yeast, and hops.
+First, my heart, mind, and taste buds sing out in joyous harmony at the prospect of enjoying a delicious glass.
 Second, every fat cell in my beer belly joins the chorus.
 For they know that they’re about to make some amazing and squishy new friends.
 However, those new friends tend to be problematic, especially if you feel the need to get rid of your beer belly.

 I’m not gonna lie; I never have nor ever will give up drinking beer.
 This fact, for quite some time, made it very difficult for me to lose weight.
 However, with a slight attitude adjustment and through a little trial and error, I figured out how to shrink my beer belly without giving up beer.
 Over the last few years I’ve dropped nearly 60 pounds, most of which was belly fat.
 I’m still holding on to some of that gut, but I’m working on it.
 If you want to learn how to get rid of your beer belly without having to cut the suds completely, read through this article and get your ass in gear.
 Keep in mind that the results will not be immediately evident.
 It generally takes 10-12 weeks before there’s a noticeable difference.
 Make the commitment to yourself to stick with it.

 - Amstel Light

 Just remember, though, that there are still calories.
 So if you still drink lots of beer, you’re still going to have that gut.